HCMC Party Chief visits families of late senior leaders of Laos

 On the same day, the city delegation also visited and talked with staff and employees of the Embassy of Vietnam in Laos.
 After that, the delegates left Vientiane to Savannakhet Province for more working sessions.

-Some photos and a video feature the visits of Ho Chi Minh City’s high-ranking delegation to the families of late senior leader of Laos and the Embassy of Vietnam in Laos:
+Some photos feature the visits of Ho Chi Minh City’s high-ranking delegation to the families of late senior leader of Laos and the Embassy of Vietnam in Laos: